 In Economics, “Supply” means the relationship between prices and production.
 In general, the higher the market price of a good or service is, the more producers are willing to sell of it.

-How Is Money Created?
-In the United States (and many other countries), the question “How is money created?” comes up a lot.
+From Gold Bars to Bank Loans In the United States (and many other countries), the question “How is money created?” comes up a lot.
 The treasury isn’t just printing cash all day, if they were the government debt would be zero!
 In the US, money is created as a form of debt.
-Banks create loans for people Read More…
+Banks create loans Read More…

 Cottage Industry, or the “Putting Out System” is a production system of producing goods that relies on producing goods, or parts of goods, by craftsmen at home, or small workshops, instead of large factories.